 Fish ‘well’ (Simon Daley)

 It goes without saying, but you have to fish well when an opportunity arises.
-There’s no need for complicated rigs – keep it simple, be confident in your approach, and be accurate and focused on everything you do.
+There’s no need for complicated rigs—keep it simple, be confident in your approach, and stay accurate and focused on everything you do.
+If you can present a bait well to the fish you're trying to catch, you’re 90% there.
+Get the right bait on, and as long as the fish are in a feeding mood, you have a great chance!

 Put in the miles...
 (Dan Woolcott)